nichyjt/ResistorPrediction/readme.md

 - Perfect predictions: `36`
 - Partially correct predictions: `18`

 Partially correct predictions are predictions where the first three bands of the resistor are correctly identified.
-This is "good enough" to get the resistance as the last band is the tolerance.
+This is "good enough" to get the resistance as the last band is the tolerance value.

 ## Purpose and Rationale